zen-fs/core/README.md

 > [!CAUTION]
 > Instances of backends follow the _internal_ API.
 You should never use a backend's methods unless you are extending a backend.

-### Devices and device files

-ZenFS includes support for device files.
-These are designed to follow Linux's device file behavior, for consistency and ease of use.
-Check out the [Devices and Device Drivers](https://zenfs.dev/core/documents/Devices_and_Device_Drivers) documentation for more information.

 ## `node:*` emulation

 ZenFS also includes emulation of some other `node:` modules for various reasons, importable from `@zenfs/core/<name>`: